This post may contain affiliate links. Please read my disclosure policy.

 - Serve with a slice of cheddar cheese or ice cream if desired.
 Pie should keep lightly covered at room temperature for up to 3 days.
 Refrigerate leftovers if desired for longer storage.

-You can use a combination of apples but I recommend at least half are Granny Smith apples.
+- You can use a combination of apples but I recommend at least half are Granny Smiths.
 They hold their shape and don't turn into applesauce when baked.

 Here are a few more holiday pie recipes you might enjoy: